top of page

 Sam Shaw, RIP

-The crime the eight white men abhorred, friendships with white girls, threw a panic into a part of the community.
+The behavior the eight white men abhorred were friendships with white girls.
+This threw a panic into a part of the community.
 It was difficult to accept the duplicity of being honored on the athletic field and threatened as people.
-“Blacks stood at the gym, Mexicans at the auditorium and the whites were in the middle.
+“Blacks stood at the gym, Mexicans at the auditorium, and the whites were in the middle.
 It seems I was at school to perform on the field, track, and the basketball court.
 Nothing else mattered.”
-This quote by Ronnie Green probably resonates with other young men then, and now.
+This quote, by Ronnie Green, probably resonates with other young men then and now.

 The brief dedication still exists in the novel, Birdie & Jude, however I don't expect someone to buy the novel to be able to read it.
 Now, it's here in my blog for anyone with a cell phone or computer.
 My blog about why I couldn't tolerate Dixie is titled, Bobcats Eat Chickens, also here on my web page.

 I wish I could say that the incident in February 1969 was the only one I know about, but it's not.
-On Halloween 2021, another incident occurred in neighboring Woodsboro, Texas.
+On Halloween 2021, another incident occurred in neighboring (4 miles down the road) Woodsboro, Texas.
+This incident was horrific and had been captured by the perpetrators on video, causing Texas Monthly to do an article on the incident.
+It also came to the attention of national commentators.
 This time the abuse was perpetrated by juveniles.
 Seems we haven't evolved much.
 In fact, now it's the children and grandchildren perpetrating the atrocities.
 There is no telling how many times others have been accosted that we might never know about.
 What can we do about it.
 Well, I can only speak for myself, but speak I will.
-I won't stop.

 Recent Posts